-Listing on the OTCQB Market
+Listing on the OTCOB Market

-On March 4, 2021, shares of our common stock were cleared for trading on the OTCQB Venture Market in the United States under the symbol "CMPX" and began trading on March 5, 2021.
+On March 4, 2021, shares of our common stock were approved for trading on the OTCQB Venture Market under the symbol "CMPX".

 Reverse Merger

 We were originally incorporated as Olivia Ventures, Inc. ("Olivia") in the State of Delaware on March 20, 2018.
 Prior to the Merger (as defined below), Olivia was a "shell company" (as defined in Rule 12b-2 of the Exchange Act).